asllop/tref/README.md

 This example has all the elements a TREF file can contain: comments (lines starting by `#`), tree names (lines starting by `[` and ending by `]`), and tree nodes (lines starting by any number of `+` divided by a simple space).

+Node hierarchy is represented using pairs of `+` and `space`.
+Each pair represents a node level.
+In the example, `root_node` is of level 1, `child_1` is of level 2, `child_1_2` of level 3, etc.

+A node (`A`) is considered to be descendant of another (`B`) if `A` is located below `B` (immediately or not), `A` has a higher level than `B`, and no other nodes of the same level of `B` are in between.

-A valid TREF file must meet the following rules:
+A valid TREF file meets the following rules:

 1. Each line ended by a newline represents a statement.
 2. Empty statements are allowed (with spaces, tabs and newlines).
 3. A comment statement must start with `#`, no spaces or tabs are allowed before it.
 After it any character is allowed.
 4. Tree names must be enclosed between brackets (`[]`) and no spaces or tabs are allowed.
-The tree name can only have letters (`A-Z`, `a-z`), numbers (`0-9`) and underline (`_`).
+The tree name can only have letters (`A-Z`, `a-z`), numbers (`0-9`) and underlines (`_`).
 5. Tree nodes must start by, at least, one `+` followed by a space.
-Each pair (`+`, space) represents a node level.
 After the last space it comes the node name, that can contain any character (even spaces or tabs), with the only limitation that the first character can't be a `+`.
-6. There must be at least one tree name that comes before the root node.
+6. There must be one tree name per tree, and it must come before the root node.
 7. A file can contain multiple trees, each one properly labeled with a tree name.
+8. Empty trees are permitted and are represented by a tree name with no nodes after it.
-8. Node levels must be consecutive, a node of level N can only contain nodes of level N+1.
+9. Node levels must be consecutive, a node of level N can only contain nodes of level N+1.

-Anything else is considered an invalid statement.
+10. Any line that is not empty, a comment, a tree name or a node, is considered invalid.

 We have seen a correct example, let's see some wrong ones and why they are **incorrect**.

 Filename: `example_2.tref`

 ```
-# This is a good comment
+# WARNING: this file is invalid
    # this comment is incorrect
 ```

-The `example_2.tref` is incorrect for two reasons: contains an invalid comment statement (line 2) and doesn't have at least one tree name, that is mandatory.
+It's incorrect because it contains an invalid comment statement at line 2, it doesn't start by a `#`.

 Filename: `example_3.tref`

 ```
+# WARNING: this file is invalid
 [ my_tree]

  [my_tree_2]
 ```

-The `example_3.tref` has two tree names, but both are invalid, because the fist one contains forbidden characters (a space inside the brackets), and the second doesn't start by a `[` (it starts by a space).
+It has two tree names, but both are invalid, because the fist one contains forbidden characters (a space inside the brackets), and the second doesn't start by a `[` (it starts by a space).

 Filename: `example_4.tref`

 ```
+# WARNING: this file is invalid
 [my_tree]
 + root_node
 + + child_1